What is decomposed granite?

 Depending on the climate and intended use, the DG can be worn alone with moderate compression to hold it in place, or it can be attached with stabilizers.
 If the granite spreads itself, it is usually contained with some type of border or frame to prevent the granite from being easily washed away.
 Conversely, if decomposed granite is set with stabilizers or resins, the hard cap will be more permanent and stable, but permeability will be reduced, making drainage an important consideration.

-See also What is a detractor?
+See also What is electroplating?

 Decomposed granite generally refers only to naturally weathered granite; however, it is often spoken of interchangeably with crushed gravel and crushed stone.
 Each of these products has angular parts and usually a percentage of thin parts.
 They are often used for similar types of construction or landscaping processes.